 Find Classic Glacier Skiing in Vallee Blanche

-One of the most famous off-piste routes, Vallee Blanche is a 12.4-mile (20km) tour down a glacier.
+Skiing La Vallée Blanche in Chamonix is one of the area’s most famous off-piste experiences—it’s a 12.4-mile (20km) route down a glacier.
 This tour is a special one for me because it’s laid back, but you’ll find incredible views of the Alps and the famous Mont Blanc peak.
 Don’t get me wrong, you most definitely need the right avalanche safety, crevasse training, and basic off-piste skiing preparation, but overall the route isn’t technically difficult.
 The route is quite wide for the most part and not terribly steep, which makes for light and easy skiing.
 What I find especially unique about this tour is the vastness of the glacier.
 You are almost guaranteed to go through fresh powder, even if dozens of people have already skied the area first.

 Start at Aiguille du Midi lift for a nearly 2-mile ride